miketerry-org/confirm-json/readme.md

 Developers define validation rules using `rules.add` to create one or more sets of rules.
-When declaring an `app.post` or `app.put` route, developers can utilize the middleware function provided by `json-rules` to validate incoming requests.
+When declaring an `app.post` or `app.put` route, developers can utilize the middleware function provided by `confirm-jsonconfirm-json` to validate incoming requests.
 This middleware will attach a `req.errors` property to the request object, allowing route handlers to check for validation success and report any errors back to the user.